13 Magical Things to Do in Salzburg in Winter [2025]

 Take a Stiegl Brewery tour.

-In a country known for its beer, it only makes sense that one of the best ways to warm up on a winter day is by indulging in some beer yourself!
+In a country beloved for its beer, it only makes sense that one of the best ways to warm up on a winter day is by indulging in some classic Austrian beer!
+If you can’t beat them, join them, am I right?

 Watch a classical Mozart concert.